Babalu2017/truffle_hunter/README.md

         2. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation. [view](assets/images/readme_truffle_imgs/op_newsletter.jpg)

--   ### Design
-    -   #### Colour Scheme
-        -   The main colours used are black, gray and white provided by bootstrap.
-    -   #### Typography
-        -    I used the default bootstrap font-family Verdana, Geneva, Tahoma.
-The font is used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
-I think this font is a clean and it is used frequently in programming, so it is both attractive and appropriate.
-    -   #### Imagery
-        -   Imagery is important.
-I used imgs(free lincence) and I used photoshop to make them web-friendly(resizing them).

 *   ### Wireframes